ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

 We recommend that you plan ahead for a transition to a sharded database when your database size is in the vicinity of 250GB.
 You should probably be well after the transition when it reaches 500GB.
 {NOTE/}

+{NOTE: }

+* A database of a version under 6.0 cannot currently be migrated to a sharded database.
+* An unsharded database cannot currently be turned to a sharded database,
+  and a sharded database cannot currently be turned to an unsharded database.
+{NOTE/}

 {PANEL/}